egel-lang/egel-docs/source/final.rst

    unsafe extensions which ameliorate that a bit but in principle you don't have access to that.
 The language is Turing complete but you'll need to be an avid functional programmer.

-   My reason for going with a DAG is that I hope that will pay off somewhere in the distant future.
-The idea is that you can get away with local analysis for garbage collection and as memory grows and processors get more cores at some point that will pay off in comparison to other schemes which need global analysis.
+   I hope that going with a DAG will pay off in the distant future since it trades off global analysis for local analysis during garbage collection.

 4. C++.
 That's another trade-off.
 C++ objects are heavyweight so you pay again in performance but you get a bit more reliable